amritrai5757/onlinestore/README.md

 https://user-images.githubusercontent.com/86003701/137864828-54d7fc0d-7e2b-436e-ab20-26318f566041.mp4

-• Frontend=React app(deployed on firebase).

-• Backend=Express app(deployed on google cloud).
+• React app as frontend/client(deployed on firebase), Express app as server(deployed on google cloud)

-• Database=Firestore(schemaless,nosql,serverless)to store order details with timings to have orderhistory
+• Used Firestore database(schemaless,nosql)to store order details with timings to have orderhistory

 • Used Stripe for taking card details in frontend & making payment using that card details in backend.

-• Used firebase auth for signup and login of user.
+• Used firebase auth for signup and login process of users.

 # More details-:
 Built express app(server) along with cloud funtions(serverless framework i.e,automatic scaling of server when needed) hosted on google cloud.